akka/old-blog/_posts/2016-08-23-intro-alpakka.md

 ---
-layout: post
+layout: series_post
 title: "Akka Streams Integration, codename Alpakka"
 description: ""
 author: Patrik Nordwall
 category: integrations
+series_title: Integration
+series_tag: integration
 tags: [streams,integration]
 ---
 {% include JB/setup %}

 We believe that Akka Streams can be the tool for building a modern alternative to [Apache Camel](http://camel.apache.org/).
 That will not happen by itself overnight and this is a call for arms for the community to join us on this mission.
 The biggest asset of Camel is its rich set of [endpoint components](https://camel.apache.org/components.html).
 We would like to see that similar endpoints are developed for Akka Streams.
 Our goal is to build a strong and healthy community around such integrations.
 We've already seen quite some up-take in the community, including connectors to S3, Kafka and more.
 Akka Streams are built around the core concept of being simple to extend using the powerful yet simple to use APIs.
 Added components can be used together with all other great things in Akka Streams, such as easy transformation and manipulation of the data stream.

 Don't hesitate to get involved!